docs.rodeo

 WebAssembly

-WebAssembly is a type of code that can be run in modern web browsers — it is a low-level assembly-like language with a compact binary format that runs with near-native performance and provides languages such as C/C++, C# and Rust with a compilation target so that they can run on the web.
+WebAssembly is a type of code that can be run in modern web browsers.
+It is a low-level assembly-like language with a compact binary format that runs with near-native performance and provides languages such as C/C++, C# and Rust with a compilation target so that they can run on the web.
 It is also designed to run alongside JavaScript, allowing both to work together.

 WebAssembly is designed to complement and run alongside JavaScript — using the WebAssembly JavaScript APIs, you can load WebAssembly modules into a JavaScript app and share functionality between the two.
 This allows you to take advantage of WebAssembly’s performance and power and JavaScript’s expressiveness and flexibility in the same app, even if you don’t know how to write WebAssembly code.